ibm-cloud-docs/sell/tutorial-pricing-svc.md

 1. [Define the product details of your service](/docs/sell?topic=sell-svc-define).
 1. [Onboard a broker](/docs/sell?topic=sell-broker-onboard).

-## Add your ECCN
+## Add an ECCN
 {: #svc-eccn}
 {: step}

-Provide your ECCN for your service.
-If you don't have your ECCN, use the [Commerce Control List](https://www.bis.doc.gov/index.php/licensing/commerce-control-list-classification/export-control-classification-number-eccn){: external} to determine your ECCN.
+You can choose from a list of common ECCNs or search for an ECCN.
+If you don't know the ECCN that best fits your product, you can use the [Commerce Control List](https://www.bis.doc.gov/index.php/licensing/commerce-control-list-classification/export-control-classification-number-eccn){: external} to determine a suitable ECCN.
+For the purposes of this tutorial, select a common ECCN.

-1. Click **Pricing** > **Enter your ECCN**.
+1. Click **Pricing** > **Add**.
-2. Enter your ECCN.
+2. Select **Subject to EAR/not elsewhere specified**.
-3. Click **Save**.
+3. Click **Add**.

 ## Define your pricing plan
 {: #svc-plan-details}